DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 m_NormalMap->SetState(RESOURCE_STATE_UNKNOWN);
 ```

-Compute pass will use resources in UAV state, but for drawing we need to transit texture state into SRV.
+Compute pass will use resources in the UAV state, but for rendering we need to transit the texture state into SRV.
-If we make it in the compute context then graphics stages will be unaffected which may cause undefined behaviour.
+If we make it in the compute context, then graphics stages will be unaffected which may cause undefined behaviour.

 <details>
 <summary>Detailed explanation</summary>

-In Vulkan UAV to SRV barrier in the compute queue will looks like:
+In Vulkan, a UAV to SRV barrier in the compute queue looks like this:

 ```cpp
 VkImageMemoryBarrier Barrier;